Blendify/blender-manual/trunk/blender_docs/manual/render/cycles/nodes/types/shaders/background.rst

    Background Node.

-Background light emission.
-This node should only be used for the world surface output;
+The *Background* shader node is used to add background light emission.
-it is ignored in other cases.
+This node should only be used for the world surface output; it is ignored in other cases.

 Inputs